-You have a polished résumé that you update frequently, the appropriate take-charge outfits, and you already know exactly how you’ll answer interview questions like “Where do you see yourself in five years?”
+You have a polished résumé that you update frequently, the appropriate take-charge outfits, and you already know exactly how you’ll answer the tricky interview question everyone dreads: “What's your biggest weakness?”

 But there’s a new career conundrum befuddling hiring managers: the “skills gap.”
 Even with the job market on a slow road to recovery, the bigger issue is not having enough candidates—it’s having the right candidates.

 A 2016 survey from the National Federation of Independent Business revealed that 45% of employers reported few or no qualified applicants for positions they were trying to fill—and 15% cited the difficulty of finding qualified workers as their single most important business problem.
 A separate survey from Spherion painted an equally dismal picture from workers' point of view: nearly one in three workers believe their current skills will prevent them from earning a future promotion, and about the same share don't think their company has provided adequate training for advancement.

 So what’s a job seeker to do?
 Here’s one answer: Build your human capital.